 Figure 1- Blockchain-based ABAC Break-glass

 The components of the conceptual model have been proposed in three domains.
-These three components have been illustrated as three gray rectangles in figure1 to distinguish the area of each element in comparison to the others.
+These three components have been illustrated as three gray rectangles in Figure 1 to distinguish the area of each element in comparison to the others.
 The structural design has been shaped as follows:

 Access management Blockchain: ABAC system and access ownership logs are stored in Blockchain to manage access rights, granting, or revoking the ownership of related medical records.
-It works based on the public / private key to Identify rightful users.
+It works based on the public / private key to identify rightful users.

-Decentralized medical records storage: IPFS has chosen to be used to store encrypted EMRs as distributed storage to secure EMRs from flaws such as single point of failure, private data leakage, and unauthorized access to EMRs.
-It has chosen to store EMRs and protect them from flaws such as single point of failure, private data leakage, and unauthorized access.
+Decentralized medical records storage: IPFS has chosen to be used to store encrypted EMRs as distributed storage to secure EMRs from flaws such as the single point of failure, private data leakage, and unauthorized access to EMRs.
+It has chosen to store EMRs and protect them from flaws such as the single point of failure, private data leakage, and unauthorized access.

-3rd party healthcare Apps: Our model is just the individual data layer of a healthcare system.
-3rd party software developers can use the system as EMR storage to transparent their system processes with Blockchain.
+3rd party healthcare apps: Our model is just the individual data layer of a healthcare system.
+Third-party software developers can use the system as EMR storage to transparent their system processes with Blockchain.
 This potential could be an incentive for collaboration and contribution to other companies and software developers to use our model in their software.

 As described in the preliminary, Blockchain is made by linking the block.
 Each block started by the hash value of the previous block and hashing of the whole block with that value guaranteed the uniqueness of the previous block of the Blockchain, and all the nodes are accepted the new block by consensus algorithms.
 The security of our ABAC break-glass mechanism is provided by such a mechanism that works with public/ private keys.
 The user sends an insert request for its encrypted medical records, and it determines the owners of the EMR.
-If the request has the correct format of the blockchain standard which is defined in the consensus algorithm, the node creates necessitated records in the response and broadcasts to the network.
+If the request has the correct format of the blockchain standard, which is defined in the consensus algorithm, the node creates necessitated records in the response and broadcasts to the network.
 Each insert creates various records based on the number of EMR owners.
-Each record has an access information part for retrieving the data through IPFS which is encrypted by the owner's public key.
+Each record has an access information part for retrieving the data through IPFS, which is encrypted by the owner's public key.
 In the access information part, the IPFS storage URL and public keys of the node for secured communication have been embedded.
-In the information part, owners can set the public key of the EMR trusties.
-EMR trusties are the 3rd party to the application.
+In the information part, owners can set the public key of the EMR trustees, which are the third party to the application.
 They can investigate the attributes of the consumer and permit or reject them in the response to requests.
 This means the transfer is exclusively dependent on the EMR owner's public/private key.

 Limits & Discussion

 We propose a combination of Blockchain and IPFS as our novel ideas.
 Blockchain is used as a secure integrated infrastructure for ABAC break-glass mechanisms, and IPFS provides a distributed file storage system to store large EMR files.
 Cloud technology is one alternative to IPFS data storing, but it is not discussed in this paper.
 Other researchers can extend the proposed break-glass mechanism to cloud storage, but swarms and private blockchain are too similar to our design.
-Consensus mechanism could be related domain to the extended area of this research which is not discussed in this paper because it has not effective directly on break-glass mechanism.
+Consensus mechanism could be related domain to the extended area of this research, which is not discussed in this paper because it does not have effective directly on Break-glass mechanism.
 Implementation and performance have not been considered, and it could be towards extending the current research.

 Conclusion